SchokiCoder/book_modern_c/src/5_conditions.md

 statement in one case, you can prepare for the fallout of unintended variable manipulations down the line.
 The "default" branch works like the "else" branch in an if-chain.

+Also, just in case, remember C is a low level language, basically a thin abstraction over assembly (or the machine's language).
+That means you can't just toss a string into a switch or anything that isn't a number.

 ## Operators